-Access to information is meaningful if information is provided within a reasonable timeframe.
-Inordinate delay by ICs in disposing appeals/complaints violates the basic objective of the RTI Act.
-It renders the law ineffective for people, especially for those living at the margins, who are most dependent on government services (and therefore need information the most).
+Access to information is meaningful if it is provided within a reasonable timeframe.
+Inordinate delays by ICs in disposing appeals/complaints violates the basic objective of the RTI Act.
+It renders the law ineffective for people, especially for those living at the margins, who are most dependent on government services.

-Taking note of the unduly long time taken by ICs to dispose cases, the Supreme Court in its judgment in February 2019 ruled that in keeping with the spirit of the RTI Act to ensure time-bound access to information, commissions should decide appeals/complaints within the shortest time possible - normally a few months from the date of service of complaint or appeal to the public authority.
+Taking note of the unduly long time taken by ICs to dispose cases, the Supreme Court in its judgment29 in February 2019 ruled that in keeping with the spirit of the RTI Act to ensure time-bound access to information, commissions should decide appeals/complaints within the shortest time possible - normally a few months from the date of service of complaint or appeal to the public authority.
 The Court held that since the law states that information commissions should consist of a Chief and upto ten commissioners 'as may be deemed necessary', the number of commissioners required should be determined on the basis of the workload.
 The Supreme Court also gave specific directions to ensure timely appointment of information commissioners.